34j/lab-student-survey/README.md

 - Create `student-lab-survey` (or any name) project in Google Cloud Platform.
 - Enable `Google Drive API` in Google Cloud Platform.
 - Create a `Service Account` in Google Cloud Platform.
-- Download the `Service Account` credentials as JSON in Google Cloud Platform and save it as `service-secrets.json` in the working directory. (not `service_secrets.json`)
+- Download the `Service Account` credentials as JSON in Google Cloud Platform and save it as `service-secrets.json` in the working directory or set it as `GDRIVE_SERVICE_ACCOUNT` environment variable (via GitHub Secrets).
 - Create `student-lab-survey` (or any name) folder in Google Drive.
 - Add the `Service Account` email to the `student-lab-survey` folder with `Editor` permissions.
 - Create a `Google Form` for the lab student survey.
 The second question should be the name of the supervisor.
 - Create a `Google Sheet` in the `student-lab-survey` folder from the `Google Form`.
-- Create `metadata.csv` and `metadata_group_name.csv` in the working directory to specify the question groups.
-The former will be automatically generated if it does not exist.
+- Create `metadata.csv` and `metadata_group_name.csv` in the working directory or `student-lab-survey` folder in Google Drive to specify the question groups.
+The former will be automatically generated in the working directory if it does not exist.
 The latter is optional.

+### Environment Variables

+- Set the `Google Sheet` ID as `LAB_STUDENT_SURVEY_FILE_ID` environment variable (via GitHub Secrets).
+- Set the `student-lab-survey` folder ID as `LAB_STUDENT_SURVEY_FOLDER_ID` environment variable (via GitHub Secrets).
+(Optional.)
+If not set, the parent folder ID of the `Google Sheet` will be used.
+- (Set the `Service Account` credentials as `GDRIVE_SERVICE_ACCOUNT` environment variable (via GitHub Secrets).)

 ## Installation